abbeyperini/DC_JS/README.md

 # Week 4 and 5 DigitalCrafts Full-Stack Immersive

-One Paragraph of project description goes here Something along the lines of...
-Coursework on JavaScript, JSON, Firebase, and Debugging.
+ - **One Paragraph of project description goes here Something along the lines of...** - Coursework on JavaScript, JSON, Firebase, and Debugging.
 It contains assignments, files, activities, and notes from Week-4 and week-5.

 ## Summary